 Office of Student Conduct

-We help students, faculty, and staff of ARC understand the college's expectations of student behavior and conduct.
+We help students, faculty, and staff understand the college's expectations of student behavior and conduct.

 Outreach and Recruitment

 Outreach Services strives to make a connection with prospective students; educating them on the programs and services available at American River College and ensuring they have the tools that will aid them in completing the matriculation process.